rafaelbeckel/explorations/artwork/generative/in_progress/vulkan/particle_system_2/README.md

 I discovered the simple_particles example, which is kind of similar to what I want to do, but it uses compute shaders to calculate the partcles positions, instead of the GPU.
 The other C# example I have found is calculating particle physics in the vertex_shader instead.

 The plan for tomorrow is to try to implement the simple particles example with compute shaders, but with user input.

+### No updates for a while (February 28th, 2023)

+Yeah, that's it.
+What the title says.
+There was no significant progress on the Particle system or Vulkan in the past three days.
+I have made this promise to myself to update this repository every day.
+So this is the update for today, just in case I can't commit anything until midnight.